Arizona Leisure - Vacation Guide

 At 70 miles, the Volcanoes and Ruins Loop is the longest scenic drive in the Peaks, and although the roads are paved, can be icy in winter.
 Here visitors can enjoy picnicking, hiking, wildlife viewing, and get close up views of Indian Ruins and volcanoes.

-Winter Fun at the Peaks
+Winter Activities at San Francisco Peaks

 There are several winter activities that take advantage of the natural wonderland offered by the San Francisco Peaks.
 Visitors can enjoy Nordic and cross-country skiing at the Flagstaff Nordic Center, Wing Mountain and the Snowbowl Ski Area.
 Snowmobiling is a popular pastime along the many trails found at the Kendrick Snowmobile Trail System.
 For those just wanting to build a snowman or throw a few snowballs, snow play is available at Wing Mountain and Peakview.

 The Peaks are also home to the Elden Pueblo, a dedicated archaeological dig site offering public days where amateur archaeologists can test their skills in search of ruins and artifacts.
 The Lava River Cave offers dramatic hiking through a lava tube and one of the best scenic views of the entire Peaks area.
-The Snowbowl Ski Area offers skyrides in summer, using their famed alpine ski lifts to carry visitors to the mountain's heights for fall color viewing, hiking trails and a unique out of season perspective on the alpine climate zone.
+The Snowbowl Ski Area offers sky rides in summer, using their famed alpine ski lifts to carry visitors to the mountain's heights for fall color viewing, hiking trails and a unique out of season perspective on the alpine climate zone.
 Off road enthusiasts should not miss the Cinder Hills Off Highway Vehicle Area, open Spring through Fall, where off road vehicles race across the Peaks' designated trails.
 Camping and backcountry sightseeing are also available here.

 The San Francisco Peaks make up such a diverse area in the Coconino Forest that can be accessed from a number of highways and Forest Service roads.
 From Flagstaff drive north on Highway 180 or 89.
 From Highway 180, the Snowbowl Road and FR 418 and FR 420 provide access.
-From US 89, FR�s 418 and 420 provide access to lower slopes.
+From US 89, 418 and 420 provide access to lower slopes.
 FR 552 provides the easiest access to the Inner Basin.

 More Information